xebia-functional/tictactoe/docs/Workshop.md

 In FP, we like to delay side effects until the latest possible moment.
-We do this, in general, by encoding programs as data types and defininig an interpreter that converts a datatype into an executable program at runtime.
+We do this, in general, by encoding programs as data types and defining an interpreter that converts a datatype into an executable program at runtime.
 This can be a little tedious without helper interfaces.
 Imagine programming `fooVal` above like this: